pbs-assess/gfiphc/README.md

 1. Update the two tables above of what data are available each year and what Series can be made, checking with vignettes.
 Add notes as necessary.

-1. Update version number and email colleagues. <!-- Groundfish section, Maria, Joe, Jennifer, Beau, Elise, Ann-Marie, ... -->
+1. Update version number and email colleagues. <!-- Groundfish section, Maria, Joe, Jennifer, Beau, Elise, Ann-Marie, Jackie, ... -->

 ## Citation